tadzik/panda/README.md

     panda install ./perl6-Acme-Meow

+Or, similarly to `cpanm` you can install all dependencies by specifying simply the current directory:

+    panda install .

 You can also specify a git repository and panda will automatically fetch the code from it.
 It's also possible to specify a commit to checkout: